Event Dates

 - Stay close to the venue in Surry Hills.
 Feel like a local in your own apartment at the Best Western Plus Hotel Stellar, offering full suite amenities and just steps from the bustling and vibrant gay scene.

-Other Events & Parties
+Other Pool Parties

 - For a touch of class, head into the city to Ivy, which features a popular open-air Pool Club Bar for the beautiful people and their admirers.